dolittle-obsolete/ToDolittle/readme.md

 ## Getting started

-The sample is configured to run against a [MongoDB](https://www.mongodb.com) instance running locally, it is assuming a non-secured instance for this.
+This sample has both a client/server version and a WebAssembly version.
+For the client/server version you'll to have [MongoDB](https://www.mongodb.com) instance running locally, it is assuming a non-secured instance for this.
 Its also assuming the default port of `27017` to connect to.

 To run MongoDB as a docker image, just do: